 As you can see from the list, it is not your cell phone that knows your cell number, but your SIM card.
 The SIM card is used to authenticate you to your GSM carrier.
-This means you can remove your SIM card from your cell phone and place it into another GSM phone and use it.
+This means you can remove your SIM card from your cell phone, place it into another GSM phone, and use it.
 Conversely, if you travel overseas, you might pop in a SIM card for another carrier serving that country into your phone.

 While SIM cards are designed to be portable, there are situations where a SIM card won’t work in another GSM phone.
 More to the point, the cell carrier won’t accept the card because of SIM locking.
-This is a practice carriers use when they subsidize the purchase of your phone.
-As example, Carrier A offers you a $600 Smartphone for $200 with a 2 year contract.
-If you were to place your existing SIM card from Carrier B into the phone you might see a message such as Enter Subsidy Password or Enter Special Code.
+This is a practice the carriers use when subsidizing your phone’s purchase.
+For example, Carrier A offers you a $600 Smartphone for $200 with a 2-year contract.
+If you were to place your existing SIM card from Carrier B into the phone, you might see a message such as Enter Subsidy Password or Enter Special Code.
 A common example in the US is the locked ATT iPhone.

 Protecting Your Data with a PIN Lock

 Most GSM phones offer the option for people to save contact information to the phone or to the SIM card.
 Saving your addresses to the card has advantages.
-The first is that if you stay with the same carrier, you don’t have to re-key your contact phone numbers.
+First, staying with the same carrier means you don’t have to re-key your contact phone numbers.
 Even if you change carriers, you can get a SIM card reader and software that allows you to manage the data.

-Another advantage to saving contact information to the SIM card is you can protect your data using a PIN lock.
+Another advantage of saving contact information to the SIM card is you can protect your data using a PIN lock.
 Many phones have a setting for a phone lock.
-A phone lock simply protects someone from using the phone.
-But, if your phone was lost or stolen, someone could remove the SIM card and use it unless it is locked.
+A phone lock protects someone from using the phone.
+But, if your phone was lost or stolen, someone could remove and use the SIM card unless it is locked.
 This is an added layer of protection.

-Each SIM card comes with a default PIN that is set by the carrier or manufacturer.
-Sometimes the default PIN is in the documentation or is set during the activation process.
+Each SIM card comes with a default PIN that the carrier or manufacturer sets.
+Sometimes the default PIN is in the documentation or set during activation.
 If you have enabled the SIM Lock feature and don’t know the PIN, don’t guess.
 Most cards allow three mistakes and then require you to enter a PUK code.
-Until you enter the PUK (personal unblocking key) code, the phone is inoperable.
+The phone is inoperable until you enter the code for the PUK (personal unblocking key).
 Your carrier can tell you the correct PUK code to unlock your card after they’ve verified you’re the account holder.